REPOSIDONIA IN THE ARGOSARONIC GULF

 Despite the fact that the area of meadows in Spetses is quite large, they are affected by fragmentation and degradation in multiple locations.
 The situation is similar in the strait between Spetses and Spetsopoula.
 Finally, in Spetsopoula, although no corresponding anthropogenic pressures were observed, necrosis was observed in many parts of the meadow, leaving the rhizomes of the Posidonia uncovered, which now harbour various species of seasonal vegetation.

 In Hydra the distribution of meadows is quite limited and where Posidonia is present it is not coherent.
 On the beaches of Agios Nikolaos and Agios Georgios (Bisti) this may be the result of uncontrolled anchoring, as the areas are almost exclusively accessible from the sea and there is intense boat activity.
-In addition, at Molos beach the pier attracts higher activity of boats anchored in the bay.
+In addition, at Molos beach, the pier attracts higher activity of boats anchored in the bay.

 The degradation of the Posidonia meadows in Spetses and the limited distribution of these in Hydra further intensify the need to protect and restore the remaining meadows in these areas!

-Actions and targets for 2024
+Actions and targets for 2025

 The following actions will be carried out in the context of this year's project: